smita-raj12/tap-room/README.md

 2. Download any Code Editor for your choice.
 (Here I used VSCode).

+3. Make sure Node has installed if not search it on google and follow the steps of node installation.

-3. Open git BASH terminal and navigate to the tap-room, within the directory Run `npm install` in the git BASH terminal to install dependencies.
+4. Open git BASH terminal and navigate to the tap-room, within the directory Run `npm install` in the git BASH terminal to install dependencies.

-4. View the website by visiting localhost:3000/ in a new web browser tab (such as google chrome)
+5. View the website by visiting localhost:3000/ in a new web browser tab (such as google chrome)

 ## Known bugs